PUNK

 A

-PUNK GOSPEL IS A BODY OF WORK
+PUNK GOSPEL® IS A BODY OF WORK

-Memoirs that defy erasure and rise from the bones.
+Stories that defy erasure and rise.

 THE AUTHOR

-She lives in Detroit with her husband and their son whose joyful resilience shapes the rhythm of her days and the architecture of her work.
+She lives in Detroit with her husband and their son, whose joyful resilience shapes the rhythm of her days and the architecture of her work.

 The Bones I Didn’t Bury is her first book.